HRouhani/Cyber-Defense-Tools/Cloud/Azure-MS365/qradar.md

-# Microsoft 365 and Defender XDR Log Integration with IBM QRadar
+# Microsoft 365 and Defender XDR Log Integration with Siem tool like IBM QRadar

 This document outlines the integration of Microsoft 365 (productivity suite), Microsoft Defender XDR (security alerts), and Microsoft Entra ID (identity logs) into SIEM solutions like IBM QRadar which can be used with the similar methods for most of the other SIEM solutions like splunk.
 It uses a hybrid approach: Azure Event Hubs for real-time streaming of Entra ID and Defender XDR events, and the Office 365 Management Activity API for polling unified audit logs.
 The configuration uses a client secret for authentication (preferred certificates).